tensorturtle/tensorturtle/README.md

 Complexity is the enemy.

-Right now I'm working on Velovision.
+Right now I'm building Velovision.